lake-wg/edhoc/draft-ietf-lake-traces.md

 * {{sec-trace-1}} - Authentication with signature keys identified by the hash value of the X.509 certificates (provided in {{certs}}).
 The endpoints use EdDSA {{RFC8032}} for authentication and X25519 {{RFC7748}} for ephemeral-ephemeral Diffie-Hellman key exchange.

 * {{sec-trace-2}} - Authentication with static Diffie-Hellman keys identified by short key identifiers labelling CWT Claim Sets (CCSs) {{RFC8392}}.
 The endpoints use NIST P-256 {{SP-800-186}} for both ephemeral-ephemeral and static-ephemeral Diffie-Hellman key exchange.
 This trace also illustrates the cipher suite negotiation, and provides an example of low protocol overhead, with messages sizes of (39, 45, 19) bytes.

-The traces in this draft are valid for version -22 of {{I-D.ietf-lake-edhoc}}.
-The traces has been verified by two independent implementations.

 Examples of invalid EDHOC messages are found in {{sec-trace-invalid}}.